NipunaRanasinghe/module-ballerinax-slack/docs/README.md

    - **Setup guide**: Instructions on how to set up and use the connector.
    - **Quickstart**: A simple example demonstrating how to use the connector.
    - **Examples**: links to example code demonstrating the connector's usage.

 2. Update the main `README.md` file in the root directory with more detailed information about the connector, its features, and how to use it.

-3. All the real world examples should be added to the `examples` directory.
+3. All the real world examples should be added to the `examples/` directory.

 ## Conclusion